30 August 2013

 In 1933, Valeska Gert’s Jewish heritage resulted in her ban from the German stage.
 Her exile from performance in Germany sent her to London for some time, where she worked both in theatre and film.

+In London, she worked on the experimental short film Pett and Pot (Alberto Cavalcanti, 1934), which would long stand as her last film.
 In 1936, Gert wed an English writer, Robin Hay Anderson.
 It was her second marriage and her first husband had been Helmuth von Krause.

 In 1938, she emigrated to the United States, where it was difficult for her to continue her previous career.
 She lived on the welfare of a Jewish refugee community and found work washing dishes and sometimes posing as a nude model.
+This same year, she hired the 17-year-old Georg Kreisler as a rehearsal pianist to continue to focus on cabaret work.

 By 1941, she had opened the Beggar Bar in New York, where Julian Beck, Judith Malina, and Jackson Pollock worked for her.
-Tennessee Williams also worked for her for a short time as a busboy, but was fired for refusing to pool his tips.
+Tennessee Williams also worked for her for a short time as a busboy but was fired for refusing to pool his tips.

 Asta Nielsen